xlsrln/cat/cat_rules.md

 #### Drivers championship:
 - There is one driver’s championship.
 The class is currently group 4.
 - Points for each rally according to table below
+- Each driver's worst rally of the season is dropped (including DNS)
 - When applicable, points for power stage (counts towards the team)

 #### Team championship: